- 2. Creating the Standby Database - Control Center (GUI)

 The Setting up DR database can be initiated in two ways.
 As explained in the below diagram, by clicking on Set up Disaster Recovery now ( 1 ) or Set up Disaster Recovery ( 2 ).

 This would result in loading the configuration and running pre-checks to see if the standby server is ready for the operations to be performed.

 Below are the options that need to consider before creating the standby database.

-( 1 ) Parallel option: By default, this option is marked as yes.
-This would enable you to backup the database, transfer the backup to standby and start restoring the transferred files in parallel.
+( 1 ) Parallel option: This option is marked as yes by default.
+This would enable you to backup the database, transfer the backup to standby, and restore the transferred files in parallel.
 All these operations would be done in parallel.